InCELL Pulse and InCELL Hunter Platforms

 DiscoverX offers two InCELL target engagement assay platforms, InCELL Hunter and InCELL Pulse, that are both based on the proprietary Enzyme Fragment Complementation (EFC) technology and allow for the determination of compound engagement to an intracellular protein target in a native cellular environment.
 Only the InCELL Pulse platform expands on the EFC technology incorporating compound binding detection based on protein thermal stability.

-The InCELL Hunter assays EFC based technology provides the ability to measure compound-target engagement in cells.
-The intracellular target protein is fused to a small enhanced ProLabel® (ePL; β-galactosidase enzyme donor) tag.
-Upon addition of a compound that binds to the target, the protein levels are stabilized or altered in the cell and can be detected using detection reagents.
-The reagents include substrate and a β-galactosidase enzyme acceptor (EA) fragment that naturally combines with the ePL epitope on the target protein to create an active β-galactosidase enzyme.
-The substrate is then converted to a chemiluminescent signal that can be read on any luminometer.
+The intracellular target protein in these assays is fused with a small enzyme donor fragment of β-galactosidase (β-gal) called enhanced ProLabel® (ePL).
+Upon addition of a compound that binds the target, protein levels are stabilized or altered in the cell, and this change can be monitored by measuring target protein abundance using chemiluminescent detection.
+The detection reagents include a chemiluminescent substrate added with a large enzyme acceptor (EA) fragment that naturally complements with the ePL tag on the target protein to create an active β-gal enzyme.
+The resulting active enzyme hydrolyzes the substrate to generate a chemiluminescent signal.
+The greater the signal corresponds to greater presence of compound-target engagement in the cell.

 InCELL Pulse Assay Principle